ArDoCo/Core/docs/content/pipeline.rst

 Pipeline
 ===============

+.. error:: This site is deprecated.
+Please use our new `Wiki <https://github.com/ArDoCo/Core/wiki>`_

 ArDoCo recognizes inconsistencies between a model and a documentation.
 Therefore, it is divided into multiple steps that can be seen as pipeline: